Siggg/culottes/demo_use_case.md

 * 2 ETH / day for a contributor to copyleft software, content or data who needs this money to  contribute full time and deserves being able to do so

-* 150 eur / day for an educator who spends this money effectively and efficiently to protect a group of children from the risk of moral or civic difficulty when they grow up
+* 1 ETH / day for an educator who spends this money effectively and efficiently to protect a group of children from the risk of moral or civic difficulty when they grow up

 * 0.05 ETH / day for a deserving firefighter, first responder, policeman, customs officer or soldier seriously wounded while carrying out their duties